alihhussain/Kubernetes_Training/K8sInAction/README.md

 ## Deploy an info-app Kubernetes Pod
+Once you have access to a Kubernetes environment()

 ## Deploy an info-app Kubernetes Replication Controller
 ## Deploy an info-app Kubernetes Service
 ## Deploy an info-app Kubernetes Deployment